wget/hepl-2-cpp-statistics/README.md

     $ valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose dist/main data/Donnee.dat
     ```

 * In the Makefile, we defined a custom rule beginning with `print-`.
-When calling your Makefile, you just need to suffix that rule by the name of the variable you want to display to display the content of that variable.
+When calling your Makefile, you just need to suffix that rule by the name of the variable in order to to display the content of that variable.
 Imagine you want to display what the `OBJ` variable is containing, just type `make print-OBJ` and you get the content displayed on your terminal:

     ```
     $ make print-OBJ